Français - English

 - when the passive persons have changed their mind, the change is irresistible, opponents can no longer prevent it

-- What are the “lateral allies” of the nocircs, who should be pampered? in order of importance and influence:
+- What are the “lateral allies” of the nocircs, who should be pampered?

 - feminists and more generally actors positioned on “gender” oppressions